 How often have you heard players on losing streaks saying that it is impossible to win while playing online slots?
 And one might even question the legitimacy of past winners, online leaderboards and global casino news stories informing their readers of those lucky players winning life-changing jackpots.

 The answer is that it is possible to win, provided the slots you are playing are licensed and regulated by a reputable body.
 All slots have a house edge and find one anywhere that does not.
-If the slots get licensed by Authorities such as the MGA, UKGC or Curacao, they are fair and not rigged.
+If the slots get licensed by Authorities such as the MGA, EuropeanGC or Curacao, they are fair and not rigged.
 To understand the criteria, we will look at what makes a slot fair and how a slot works.

 Where it all started?